Talking About the Past Tenses in English Grammar

 3. Past Perfect

-When to use:
+When to Use It

-• To show that one action happened before another action in the past.
+• To show which action happened first

 • “I had finished my homework before I went to bed.”